 Your swimmer should have a small, healthy, protein-packed snack within the first ten minutes or so of finishing practice.
 This helps the muscles recover quicker and builds up their strength.

 For most swimmers, their go-to snack is a protein bar that they packed before practice.
 Or, it could be a recovery drink.
 Both are easy to bring to the pool and consume shortly after a workout.

 Be sure that you’re picking something that is high in protein and low in added sugars.

 Despite what most people believe, swimmers sweat during practice.
 Whether in or out of the water.

 Because of this, your son/daughter should always have a water bottle on hand for every practice.
 This includes dryland and water workouts.
-Those without caps and lids work best for quick refueling during practice.
+Bottles with flip lids work best for quick refueling during practice.

 Staying hydrated during practice is an easy way to make your swimmer’s practice a success.
 Proper hydration helps prevent cramps, headaches, and fatigue.
 Plus, it helps keep the body fueled so it can continue to work.

 If your child doesn’t like to drink water, then find a sports drink that’s low in sugar, instead.